e-j-w/SpecFitter/README.md

 ### Compatibility

-This program has been tested on CentOS 7, Ubuntu 18.04/20.04, and Arch Linux (as of February 2021) under the GNOME desktop environment.
+This program has been tested on CentOS 7, Ubuntu 18.04/20.04, and Arch Linux (as of October 2021) under the GNOME desktop environment.
 It should work on any Linux distro that satisfies the listed build dependencies.
 It may be possible to build this on other platforms where GTK is [available](https://www.gtk.org/docs/installations/), but that hasn't been tested.

 ### Build dependencies